cncf/glossary/README.md

 ## Setting up a local instance

-To improve the Cloud Native Glossary site itself, install a local copy with these instructions:
+To improve the Cloud Native Glossary site itself, install a local copy with these instructions.
+Note you must have [npm](https://www.npmjs.com/) and [Hugo](https://gohugo.io/) installed.

 ```
 git clone https://github.com/cncf/glossary.git